-While we’re all sheltering in place, we’re suddenly faced with a lot of time on our hands — a lot of time.
-What better way to fill some of that time—-when you’re not listening to KUSC, of course–than with a film festival, one catered to your specific interests and tastes?
+Over the last year, we’ve suddenly been faced with a lot of time on our hands.
+What better way to fill some of that time — when you’re not listening to KUSC, of course — than with a film festival, one catered to your specific interests and tastes?

 Below you’ll find recommendations for films that prominently feature classical music, either as an integral aspect of the plot, or during memorable moments in the score.
 The movies range from a kooky night at the opera all the way to the farthest reaches of outer space.
 In some cases, the music propels the plot forward; in others, it’s an important backdrop for a pivotal scene.
 Either way, let your love of classical music guide your way through this DIY, at-home film festival.